skyzyx/resume/README.md

 * **Cross-Cloud Collaboration:** Began working alongside my peers focusing on Microsoft Azure and Oracle Cloud Infrastructure clouds.
 Developed my understanding of our cloud fabric which allowed high-performance networking across clouds.
 Worked to identify opportunities for bringing the security and guardrails that we'd developed for AWS to the other clouds, as well as train my peers on effective use of Terraform for cloud management.

-* **Shifting Cloud Practices Left:** Began an ambitious, multi-year project with a high-level intention of giving us cross-cloud visibility, reporting and scoring of our cloud accounts against a list of best practices, making that data visible to everyone in the company — namely engineers performing development, and pushing that data left with the goal of getting it into developer's IDEs.
-This would help prevent bad practices from being used in the first place, help engineers identify where bad practices have been used in the past, and educate developers on how to build more secure and operationally-excellent software.
-Allows us to also view trends and changes over time to understand if we’re getting better or worse across our hundreds of cloud accounts.

 #### Principal Cloud and Platform Engineer (June 2020—January 2024)

 Continuing the work I led as an engineering manager, I migrated into a more strategic role around the projects where I had started as the creator, initiator, primary developer — planning the path of the products and how they wove into the larger tapestry of our highly-heterogenous application ecosystem which had grown by way of acquisition over the years.
 With no longer having direct reports, I was able to focus on _technical leadership_ without the responsibility of _human management_.